 He went to his internist, who referred him to a lung doctor.
 The pulmonologist did not like what he found and ordered a series of tests.
 A bronchoscopy revealed a mass, and biopsies revealed lung cancer.

-Our client suspected that exposures to asbestos and, possibly, diesel fumes, while working caused his cancer.
+Our client suspected that exposures to asbestos and, possibly, diesel fumes while working caused his cancer.
 He contacted us when his former employer refused to settle an occupational illness claim submitted under the provisions of FELA.

 Railroads' Heavy Use of Asbestos Insulating Materials

 Individual asbestos fibers are invisible to the naked eye.
-This turned locomotive crew cabs into chambers filled with airborne toxic materials, endangering the health of engineers, conductors and switchmen.
+This turned locomotive crew cabs into chambers filled with airborne toxic materials, endangering the health of engineers, conductors, and switchmen.

-Another health risk came from the fact railroads did not put air conditioning in their locomotives until 1990s.
+Another health risk came from the fact railroads did not put air conditioning in their locomotives until the 1990s.
 This cost-saving measure forced crew members to ride with the windows open, bringing large amounts of diesel exhaust into the cab.